ExaWorks/job-api-spec/specification.md

 ## TODO

-- [ ] add examples of how one would use this API (and please, if you have any "how do you do x?", please add here)

-    - [ ] Submit a malformed or unsatisfiable job, then check for the error and print it out

-    - [ ] Construct a job that uses all the various "knobs" of the resource and job specifications (with some verbose comments thrown in)

 - [ ] Consider adding further exceptions to submit() in order to distinguish between EAGAIN types of errors and others.